Lenoir County, North Carolina Records

 Lenoir County, NC Courthouse

 The following dates indicates what vital, land, probate, and court records are in Lenoir county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Also see the Lenoir County Records in the North Carolina State Archives.
 The County Courthouse was destroyed in 1878 & 1880 by fire, Some early records were destroyed.

 - Lenoir County Clerk of Court has Probate Records from 1869, Court Records from 1874 and Divorce Records from call court clerk for details.
-The County Clerk of Court holds probate records and court records if they have not been transferred to the state archives in Raleigh.
 Probate records include not only wills, but also loose estates records.
-Court records may include apprentice bonds, bastardy bonds, and officials' or constables' bonds in addition to dockets, fee and account books, and court minutes and orders.
-They also have Divorce Records.

 - Lenoir County Tax Assessor / Collector